WHAT'S GOING ON?

 A tough year in 2014!
 DfID closed its development aid program to India in response to wide-spread, but mis-informed, public doubts about the reality of poverty in rural India: rural India contains ONE-THIRD of the whole world’s people defined as Below the Poverty Line – far more than all 26 states of sub-Saharan Africa put together.
 DfID’s decision sent a chill through the rest of the funding market, which has severely dented Jeevika’s project funding pipe-line for the year just ended in March.

-...but the good news is! .... that we’ve just had confirmation during March 2015 of three new funding grants which have gone against this trend: all three are from funders who have supported us in the past.
+...but the good news is! .... we are delighted to have confirmation during March 2015 of three new funding grants which have gone against this trend: all three are from funders who have supported us in the past.
 In Odisha (Orissa) the Waterloo Foundation is funding a 1-year grant to enable our partner Jeevan Rekha to deliver safe-water and sanitation facilities to 550 tribal villagers; and in Tamil Nadu, we have a grant from Zurich Foundation for our partner Mithra Foundation to support 100 women villagers living with HIV/AIDS, while innocent foundation is giving us a 2-year grant for Project SEED to enable 1,400 low-caste women farmers and students in 13 villages to diversify and upgrade their agricultural skills, with attendant health, education and other benefits.
-This is a promising start, but we know we’ll have to work extra hard this year to keep raising our essential project funding
+This was a great start to our new year, but we know we’ll have to work extra hard this year to keep raising our essential project funding.

 For more details about taking part in any of our events or organising your own, please email email@example.com.